 Quantitative skills and reasoning ability have become an important component of many courses and majors.
 The director of Quantitative Support is available to assist students in a number of ways, including reviewing prior mathematics knowledge, discussing homework, preparing quantitative reports, and practicing for tests.
 In addition, trained peer tutors who have experience in quantitative courses and methods can assist students with homework and other quantitative projects.
 For additional information, see the Quantitative Skills Support Web site.

 The ability to write clearly and effectively is central to a liberal arts education.
-As part of a program to encourage students' growth as writers during their four years at Middlebury, the College offers free professional and peer tutoring to student writers, including those for whom English is a second language, at any stage of any writing project, from organizing the work schedule, to brainstorming ideas, to talking through a draft, to revising and polishing rough drafts.
+As part of a program to encourage students' growth as writers during their four years at Middlebury, the Middlebury College Writing Center offers free professional and peer tutoring to student writers, including those for whom English is a second language, at any stage of any writing project, from organizing the work schedule, to brainstorming ideas, to talking through a draft, to revising and polishing rough drafts.
 Peer writing tutors are also trained to give tips and practical suggestions to assist students with oral presentations.
 This tutoring is available at the Center for Teaching, Learning, and Research on the main floor of the Davis Family Library, Suite 225.
-Peer tutors are available Sunday through Thursday evenings in CTLR and on some evenings in the Commons.
-For more information visit the Multilingual/ESL Support and the Writing Program Web sites.
+Peer writing tutors are available Sunday through Thursday evenings in CTLR and some evenings in the Commons.
+For more information visit the Multilingual/ESL Support and the Writing Center Web sites.